-I prefer to live life on the edge - the edge of my limits.
+I prefer to live on the edge - the edge of my limits.
 I find my edge.
 I feel it for a while.
-And then I take the leap.
-I take a leap to see if I can beat that limit I have found.
-Sometimes I don’t succeed and instead have a hard landing.
-Other times the leap completely changes my perceptions of what I can do - what I am capable of achieving.
+And then I take a leap.
+A leap to see if I can beat that limit I have found.
+Each time I leap my perception of what I can do - what I am capable of achieving - changes.
 For me, life is about finding - and beating - my limitations.

 In 2004 I received a diagnosis of CMT - a progressive degenerative nerve disease.
 In 2007 I received a diagnosis of Ehlers Danlos Syndrome Hypermobility.
 In 2009 I decided that I needed to change my point of view about living with limitations.
 I decided to see just how strong, fit and able I could become.
 So that if, someday, I were to decline, I would do so from a position of strength and with a lifetime of laughter and experiences that I would have collected along the way.

-On this site I share my thoughts about all aspects of my life - from sport to the kitchen, from what I read in the newspapers to what I read from my doctors.
-You can read about how I manage my health and well being, and about my approach to fitness and healthy living.
+On this site write about all aspects of my life - from sport to the kitchen, from what I read in the newspapers to what I hear from my doctors.
+I share how I manage my health and well being, and about my approach to fitness and healthy living.
 You can support the efforts to find a cure for CMT.
 You can follow my progress as I seek to constantly redefine - and beat - my own limitations.
 And I hope that you can find a bit of inspiration to do the same.

 From My Blog